RJauss/FromForestSoilToCanopy/01_Metabarcoding-Pipeline/Metabarcoding-Pipeline.md

 ## Global dereplication, clustering and chimera detection

-Next we pool the 81 samples and do the dereplication, clustering and chimera detection.
+Next we pool the 81 samples and do the dereplication, clustering and chimera detection:
-Here we use the [`GlobalDeRep_Cluster_Chimera.sh`](https://github.com/RJauss/ProtistMetabarcoding/blob/master/Scripts/01_MetabarcodingPipeline/GlobalDeRep_Cluster_Chimera.sh) script:

 ```sh
 VSEARCH=$(which vsearch)